mlochbaum/Singeli/doc/minfilter.md

 So our shared code is down to… two lines.
 Although they are the hardest two.
 So the caller only provides a shift function.
 That's not awful.

 The shift also doesn't depend on the operation!
-Or even the starting size, since you use the same shift for 4-byte or 2-byte that's already been shifted once or 1-byte shifted twice!
+Or even the starting size, since you use the same shift for 4-byte or 2-byte that's already been shifted once or 1-byte that—wait, the last shift for 16-byte does, but to\_lane\_last reads it from the argument so you don't see it.

 So, what's that mean, you can even define it on the outside?